Seal of New Mexico: Motto

+Translated as : Again, because it comes from a long distance, it must acquire more and more mobility which grows by moving and increases its massive strength and hardens its impact.
+For this causes all the seeds of the thunderbolt to be carried straight onwards, as one may say, into one place, driving them all together as they roll into that single path.
+Perhaps as it goes it draws from the air itself certain bodies which kindle velocity by their blows.

 The motto was first used in 1882, when acting Territorial Secretary William G. Ritch added the Latin phrase Crescit eundo to an early 1860s version of the territorial seal.
 In 1887, Ritch's version of the seal, including the words Crescit eundo, was adopted by the legislature as part of the official New Mexico Territory seal and coat of arms.
 When New Mexico became a state in 1912, the Legislature appointed a commission to settle on a design for an official state seal.
 The commission recommended the territorial seal to be continued as the state seal, including the words Crescit eundo which were then adopted as the official state motto.
 However, the commission's recommendation that the American and Mexican eagles both be American golden eagles, a change omitted from the 1915 law.

 Historical evolution

 New Mexico's first seal was designed shortly after the organization of the Territorial Government in 1851.
 The original seal has long since disappeared, possibly as part of the artifacts placed into the cornerstone of the Soldiers' Monument in the Santa Fe Plaza.
 Imprints of the original seal show it consisted of the American eagle, clutching an olive branch in one talon and three arrows in the other.
 Along the outside rim was the inscription "Great Seal of the Territory of New Mexico".

 In the early 1860s an unknown official adopted a new seal, using a design similar to today's Great Seal.
 It featured the American bald eagle, its outstretched wings shielding a smaller Mexican eagle.
 The outside rim of the seal contained the words "Territory of New Mexico," with the date of 1850 along the bottom in Roman numerals.

 In 1882, Territorial Secretary W.G.
 Ritch embellished the earlier design with the phrase crescit eundo.
 This version was liked so much it was adopted as New Mexico's "official seal and coat of arms" by the Territorial Legislature in 1887.
 Ritch had no apparent motive for the change, but it fit well.

 In the year and half it took the Commission to decide to adopt the State Seal New Mexico uses today, the Legislature authorized interim use of the Territorial Seal with the words "Great Seal of the State of New Mexico" substituted.